CharanRudraraju/HackUst_Dentell/README.md

 ![Educational Resources](./images/resources.jpeg)
 ### 3. Long term personalised tracking of dental health through treatment and recovery
 ![Long term monitoring](./images/monitor.jpeg)

+## Test the app
+For testing the UI, download the project and open the app sub folder in android studio.
+Make sure flutter and dart are installed to run the project.
+Once you are in android studio in app folder, you can build the project and it opens a virtual emulator if you enabled it or you can view it in a mobile device.
+-
 ## Tech used
 1. flask - ML/Backend
 2. InceptionResNetV2 - ML